jakhax/ms-thursday-speaker-10-jan-2019/README.md

         - [Liveoverflow](https://www.youtube.com/channel/UClcE-kVhqyiHCcjYwcpfj9w) say no more.

 - **How can I hack Wifi?**
-   - First learn how wifi works and wirelsess networks in general, then read about security vulnearbilities in network security protocols like WPA, WPA2 and WEP.
+   - First learn how wifi works and wireless networks in general, then read about security vulnearbilities in network security protocols like WPA, WPA2 and WEP.
    - The advantage with this method of learning even though it takes time in the end you will learn a lot about how computers work and know how to exploit them, even coming up with your own exploits.
    - Please dont google `how to hack ....`, dont be a [script kiddie/ skiddie](https://en.wikipedia.org/wiki/Script_kiddie)